 Once you have clearly understood the missing concepts, then you need to again explain those concepts in as plain language as you can.
 If there are still any areas in your explanation where you’ve still used complex language, challenge yourself to rewrite these sections in simpler terms.

-Isn’t the Feynman Technique same as making notes for JEE/NEET?
+Isn’t the Feynman Technique the same as making notes for JEE/NEET?

 Taking notes is a proof of reading, like class notes, for example.
-When you make notes in simple language, with examples and diagrams, which comes out from your own understanding of concept, then it’s more like the Feynman technique.
+When you make notes in simple language, with examples and diagrams, which comes out from your own understanding of concepts, then it’s more like the Feynman technique.